PHLuus/northwind-sql-power-bi-analysis/README.md

 ## Key Findings
 - Top revenue customers: QUICK-Stop, Ernst Handel, and Save-a-lot each generated over $100k in revenue
-- Average order fulfillment time: 8 days
+- Average order fulfillment time: 8.49 days (initially calculated as 8 days due to SQL integer rounding - corrected after cross-checking against Power BI's DAX calculation)
 -  Federal Shipping is the fastest carrier at 7 days average fulfillment, followed by Speedy Express (8 days) and United Package (9 days)
 - Côte de Blaye is by far the top revenue-generating product at over $141,000 — more than 1.7x the second-highest product (Thüringer Rostbratwurst)
 - USA and Germany are the top two markets by revenue ($245K and $230K), together generating nearly 37.6% of total revenue across all 21 countries
+- Total revenue across all orders: $1 265 793.04

 ## SQL Queries
 | File | Description |